bogdan-szabo-sociomantic/ocean-1/README.rst

   by inheriting from the ``Appender.Layout`` class and implementing the ``format`` method.

+``ocean.util.container.map.utils.MapSerializer``
+  The helper class SerializingMap and the template mixin MapExtension have been added, allowing easy integration of serialization functionality in existing map classes.

 ``ocean.core.Array``
   Added functions ``startsWith`` & ``endsWith`` to check whether an array starts or ends with a specified sub-array respectively.